Are you a

 difference in the way our judicial system operates!

 Court watchers would meet at the courthouse by 9:30am, and be prepared

 to stay for a couple of hours.
 Parking can cost up to $8 dollars for the morning in the nearby parking garages/lots.
 Car pooling

 is the best way to go - to help the pocketbook, as well as the environment!

-Bob Stevenson firstname.lastname@example.org to let him know that you are willing to help out, and he can answer any
+email Bob Stevenson firstname.lastname@example.org to let him know that you are willing to help out, and he can answer

-questions you may have.
-Bob and his wife have been Court Watch champions since LONA began this volunteer program ages ago!
+any questions you may have.
+Bob has been a Court Watch champion since LONA began this volunteer program ages ago!
+We

-and their customers ("Johns") all get the strongest punishments allowed by law.
-After one major prostitution detail a few
+their customers ("Johns") all get the strongest punishments allowed by law.
+After one major prostitution detail a few months

 because he did not care, nor understand, how these criminals affect our homes and our families' lives each and every day.